\'Etale degree map and 0-cycles: Introduction

 With this lemma, we can state and prove the following result for a product of Severi-Brauer varieties:

 \begin{theo}[Theorem \ref{teo}] Let $k$ be a field and let $X$ be a Severi-Brauer variety over $k$ of dimension $d$.
 Then $I_\et(X^{\times n}) \geq I_\et(X) \geq \text{ord}([X])$. \end{theo}

-With this goal in mind, we start recalling some properties of Lichtenbaum an \'etale motivic cohomology, presenting in Lemma \ref{lemvan} vanishing results depending on the \'etale cohomological dimension of the concerning variety, and then by stating in Proposition \ref{proHS} the Hochschild-Serre spectral sequence for Lichtenbaum cohomology, i.e. for a finite \'etale morphism $f:Y \to X$ with Galois group $G$ and for every degree $n\in \Z$ we have a spectral sequence
+With this goal in mind, we will start by recalling some properties of Lichtenbaum's \'etale motivic cohomology, giving in Lemma \ref{lemvan} vanishing results depending on the \'etale cohomological dimension of the variety in question.
+Then we continue by giving in Lemma \ref{proHS} the Hochschild-Serre spectral sequence for Lichtenbaum's cohomology, for example, for a finite \'etale morphism $f:Y \to X$ with Galois group $G$ and for each degree $n\in \Z$ we have a spectral sequence

-Along with this, in Lemma \ref{lemme} we give a proof of classical formulas, such as the ones for projective bundle, blow-up with smooth center and varieties which admit a cellular decomposition for \'etale motivic and Lichtenbaum cohomology.
-These formulas and the vanishing lemma for Lichtenbaum cohomology play a main role in the study of birationality properties of the zero cycles of Lichtenbaum cohomology, giving counter-examples where the stability and birationality fail for $\CH_0^\et(X)$.
+In addition, in Lemma 2.8 we give a proof of classical formulae, such as those for projective bundles, smooth centre blow-up and varieties admitting cellular decomposition for \'etale motivic and Lichtenbaum cohomology.
+These formulae and the vanishing lemma for Lichtenbaum cohomology play an important role in the study of the birationality properties of the zero cycles of Lichtenbaum cohomology, giving counterexamples where stability and birationality fail for $\CH_0^\et(X)$.